OCA/connector-magento/magentoerpconnect/doc/guides/installation_guide.rst

                in another directory.

-Add the branches in the addons path, either using the server command line or adding them in the OpenERP server configuration file.
+Add the branches in the addons path, either using the server command line or adding them in the Odoo server configuration file.

 Example using the command line argument::